j143/basic-docker-engine/adr-001-resource-capsules.md

 - **Adoption**: Encouraging users to adopt Resource Capsules without mandating changes to their workflows.

 #### Future Work
-- Develop detailed documentation and best practices for using Resource Capsules in these environments.
+- Extend Capsule API for remote management.
 - Gather feedback from early adopters to refine the implementation.
-- Explore automation tools to simplify capsule management in large-scale deployments.
+- Implement garbage collection for unused capsules.
+- Add support for capsule dependency resolution.

 ## Status
 In Review